datkinson/localisation/README.md

-# Cordova application for playign with BLE
+# Cordova application for playing with BLE

 ## Requirements